• Skip to main content

 Canary Pudding

-Winter is definitely made more bearable by little comforts like open fires, hot chocolate, and… puddings.
+Winter is definitely more bearable with little comforts like open fires, hot chocolate, and... puddings.

 It's not quite as easy as a packet pudding, but a homemade steamed pudding is certainly worth the effort and this Canary Pudding recipe is quite easy to follow.